praisetompane/computation_and_information/README.md

+# My programming reference.

-A collection of notes, examples, tutorials etc that I have gone through since starting to learn Programming and Computer Science
+## A collection of notes, examples and tutorials on various programming languages I have gone through since starting to learn Programming and Computer Science.